Here you can find a step-by-step guide to set up the contextual e-commerce and start selling spare parts and consumables in the DPS.

 Define Product Models to be assigned to the things registered in the DPS.

-Define Spare Part References composing each Product Model.
+Define Spare Part References for each Product Model.

 Enter the Interfaces / Views page.